Tharwa

 Tharwa's defining landmark is the heritage-listed Tharwa Bridge, a four-span Allan truss timber bridge opened in 1895 — the oldest surviving bridge in the ACT.
 Residents enjoy direct access to the Murrumbidgee River for swimming, fishing, and kayaking, while the Namadgi Visitor Centre is located just 2 kilometres south of the village.
 The historic Tharwa General Store, Saint Edmund's Anglican Church, and nearby Cuppacumbalong Homestead contribute to its strong heritage character.
 The village hosts the annual Tharwa Bush Fair and community markets, maintaining a close-knit rural atmosphere within reach of Canberra's urban amenities.

-Tharwa falls under postcode 2620 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Kurrajong electorate.
+Tharwa falls under postcode 2620 and lies within an unincorporated area with no local council.
+For federal elections, residents vote in the electorate of Eden-Monaro, while state elections fall under the Kurrajong electorate.

 📍 Location